 - Email.
 Your email address is collected so that I can send you any download links and receipt.
 It is stored on The Boat Galley’s servers, and by the payment processor, all as described below.
 This is stored “forever” as it is needed to look up your purchase if you need further customer service.
 Your email may also be used to show ads for other products sold by The Boat Galley, LLC.

 - Payment processor: Shopify.
 If you pay by credit card, the transaction information will be transmitted to Shopify (our store host) so that I’ll be paid.
 Shopify is GDPR-compliant.
 Your credit card information is NOT kept on The Boat Galley’s servers or bookkeeping.
 All transactions are encrypted and transmitted by HTTPS.
 Transaction information is kept according to Shopify’s data retention policy.

 The Boat Galley Newsletter

 The Boat Galley site is set up to encourage social sharing and you can share articles on Facebook and Pinterest.
-Aggregate numbers of shares, likes and pins are tracked through Social Warfare (a WordPress plugin/service), there is no individually-identifiable information passed on.
+Aggregate numbers of shares, likes and pins are tracked through Social Snap (a WordPress plugin/service), there is no individually-identifiable information passed on.

 A cookie is a tiny text file stored on your computer.
 Cookies store information that is used to help make sites work.
 Only we and our advertising/affiliate partners can access the cookies created by our website.